ibm-cloud-docs/power-iaas/global-replication-service.md

 Use the following API or CLI commands to remove the primary volume from its volume group:

-Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the target workspace to the workspace where the primary volumes are located.
+Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the target workspace to the workspace in which the primary volumes are located.
 For example, `ibmcloud pi ws target PRIMARY_WS_CRN`.
 {: note}